marcransome/pond/manpages/pond.md

 DESCRIPTION
 ===========

-A pond represents a collection of shell variables (and in a future release functions) within the fish shell.
-Ponds are used to group related shell variables together.
-Naming ponds after individual applications or local development environments is a good way to separate and control them by use-case.
+A *pond* represents a named collection of functions in the fish shell.

-Pond provides tab completion for all commands and options discussed here in addition to pond name completion for any ponds that exist locally.
+Each pond comprises a directory containing one or more user-defined functions.
+Functions belonging to a pond may be *autoloaded* by name if a pond was enabled (see **enable**) prior to the shell being created or if the pond was loaded using the **load** command in the current shell.

+In addition to user-defined functions, two special functions (see **init** and **deinit**) are automatically executed if they exist.
+These functions are the recommended way of setting or unsetting environment variables for a pond (using **set**(1)).

 Arguments can be read from standard input when **pond** is used in a pipeline.
 For example, to remove all disabled ponds:

 _Example:_ **pond list \--disabled | pond remove**

 All arguments passed via standard input are appended to the arguments already present in the **pond** command.
-When used in this way, the **\--yes** option is assumed by commands that support this option, meaning user confirmation prompts will be automatically accepted for those operations (see **COMMANDS** to determine which commands this applies to), and the **\--empty** option is assumed for the **create** command. **pond** exits 1 if the **edit** command is used without a tty.
+When used in this way, the **\--yes** option is assumed by commands that support it, meaning user confirmation prompts will be automatically accepted for those operations (see **COMMANDS** to determine which commands this applies to).

 Options
 -------